SonnyBrooks/Sundae-Interview/README.md

 # Usage
 `npm install`

 `docker-compose up`

+Run the consumer in another terminal window using `node ./consumer/index.js`

+Use any of your favorite DB tools to connect to the DB using the creds `username: postgres, password:sundae`

 Explore the app to find the available routes.
 You can add an account by using this endpoint - `localhost:3000/account` with the body
 ``` JSON